 When I drank my first coffee, it was love at the first sip.

 I have always asked Mother for coffee since I was probably 6 years old.

 Every week, we would go to a coffee-smelling stall in Pasar Anyar local market where she bought a pack of freshly ground coffee wrapped in brown paper.
-It could be one of my favourite stalls in the market—apart from the stall where they sell the latest Japanese comics about ballerinas and the one selling MSG-loaded chips.
+It could be one of my favorite stalls in the market—apart from the stall where they sell the latest Japanese comics about ballerinas and the one selling MSG-loaded chips.

 But every time I asked for coffee, Mother always said no.

 “It’s not for children.
 It’s for adults.
-If children drink it, they become stupid,” she said, while sipping hers.
+If children drink it, they become stupid,” she said while sipping hers.

 I had no idea why Mother suddenly decided to let me drink half of her kopi susu when I was 13.
 Either she thought I was already an adult by simply being 13, or she didn’t mind if from this point forward I would be stupid.

 However, I am forever thankful for the chance, the long awaited opportunity: my first encounter with adulthood.